sivaundavalli/url_status/README.md

-The Current project contains multiple file that are responsible for querying and recording the response codes This consists of multiple files.
-Here is the explanation of the files
+The Current project contains multiple file that are responsible for querying and recording the response codes

+Explanation of the files are as below

 1. metrics.py